svetashlegel/docker/README.md

 - `python manage.py fill_lessons`
 - `python manage.py fill_payments`

+## Create users
+To create users use the following commands:
+- `python manage.py create_user`
+- `python manage.py create_moderator`

+User can create, edit, delete and view only his own lessons and courses.
+The moderator has the rights to view and edit any courses, but cannot delete or create them.

 ## Running
 To run the project, enter the `python manage.py runserver` command in the terminal.